Laya123-star/Employee-Data-Analysis-ABC-Company/README.md

 Key preprocessing steps performed:

- Removed duplicate records

-✔ Replaced incorrect height values with random values between 150–180 cm ✔ Converted columns to appropriate data types
-✔ Ensured dataset cleanliness for accurate analysis
+ Ensured dataset cleanliness for accurate analysis

 ✔. **Standardized inconsistent values:**
    - Converted all column names to lowercase and replaced spaces with underscores for consistency.